 I also have issues with Reformation’s labor practices.
 Reformation focuses on their own ethical factory in LA, but are less vocal about the fact that a) only 22% of their production takes place there and b) only 22% of their factory workers in their own factory make LA’s living wage.
 Instead, they write more about how they celebrate staff birthdays and what kind of eco-friendly pens they buy.

 Am I saying that Reformation isn’t ethical?
 Again, not exactly- They do share alot more information than other, similar fashion brands, and produce a lot of items in the USA which generally means workers are paid at least US minimum wage… but that doesn’t change the fact that you pay well over $200 for a synthetic fabric dress that has very little information on where it was made and how the workers making it were treated.
 They’re taking you for a ride, yo- I buy synthetic deadstock fabric and I know that it’s cheap.
 Those markups are no joke.

 Now, is this post permission for you to scrap all those pesky “ethical consumerism” ideals and go on a shopping spree at H&M?
 NO, definitely not.
-Just because alot of popular brands aren’t as ethical as they seem or the best place to spend your money doesn’t mean that we’re all off the hook when it comes to our personal responsibility to live ethically and do no harm wherever we can.
+Just because alot of popular brands aren’t as ethical as they seem or the best place to spend your money.

 The best option is always, well, don’t buy stuff.
 Or at least don’t buy as much stuff.
 Or buy stuff that’s used.